Yoga for Slip Disc

 A slipped disc may result from a number of causes, most common causes of the disease are:

-- Ageing - Slipped disc is caused by gradual age-related wear and tear in the bones known as degeneration.
-With growing age, the disks lose their water content and elasticity which makes them more prone to splitting or rupturing with even a little strain.
+- Aging - Slipped disc is caused by gradual age-related wear and tear in the bones known as degeneration.
+With growing age, the discs lose their water content and elasticity which makes them more prone to splitting or rupturing with even a little strain.

 - Lifting heavy objects.

 - Unusual body movements like twisting and jumping while lifting heavy objects.

 - Sitting or standing in the wrong posture.

 Risk Factors of Slipped Disc